Subnormal number

 An unaugmented floating-point system would contain only normalized numbers (indicated in red).
 Allowing denormalized numbers (blue) extends the system's range.

 In computer science, subnormal numbers are the subset of denormalized numbers (sometimes called denormals) that fill the underflow gap around zero in floating-point arithmetic.
 Any non-zero number with magnitude smaller than the smallest positive normal number is subnormal, while denormal can also refer to numbers outside that range.
+(Note: IEEE binary floating point only has subnormal denormals, because all numbers that aren't subnormal have an implicit leading 1 on the mantissa, ensuring that they are normal.

+All encodings that use more than one bit per digit will have some denormals outside any subnormal range; for example, all IEEE decimal floating point encodings have 4 bits per digit, allowing the leading digit to be 0 for any exponent value.)

 Terminology

-In some older documents (especially standards documents such as the initial releases of IEEE 754 and the C language), "denormal" is used to refer exclusively to subnormal numbers.
+In some older documents (especially standards documents such as the initial release of IEEE 754 (1985) and the first standard version of the C language (1989)), "denormal" is used to refer exclusively to subnormal numbers.
 This usage persists in various standards documents, especially when discussing hardware that is incapable of representing any other denormalized numbers, but the discussion here uses the term "subnormal" in line with the 2008 revision of IEEE 754.
-In casual discussions the terms subnormal and denormal are often used interchangeably, in part because there are no denormalized IEEE binary numbers outside the subnormal range.
+In casual discussions, the terms subnormal and denormal are often used interchangeably, in part because there are no denormalized IEEE binary numbers outside the subnormal range.

 The term "number" is used rather loosely, to describe a particular sequence of digits, rather than a mathematical abstraction; see Floating-point arithmetic for details of how real numbers relate to floating-point representations.
 "Representation" rather than "number" may be used when clarity is required.